sourmash-bio/sourmash/doc/command-line.md

 that rank (the least-common-ancestor at which an assignment can be made).

-For example, if you saw this line in the CSV file:
+For another example, if you saw this line in the CSV file:

 ```
 TARA_ASW_MAG_00029,1224,disagree,phylum,Bacteria;Proteobacteria